Possible malfunctions of the gearbox and how to eliminate them

 - Reduced oil level in the crankcase

-Add oil to the correct level
+Add oil to normal level

-Check and realign alignment
+Check and restore alignment

 Oil leak from gearbox: